 WICED Classic Bluetooth Firmware Architecture

 WICED Bluetooth Designer will create a skeleton of the firmware that you need start building your device.
-The skeleton includes a file named <appname>.c which contains
+The skeleton includes a file named <appname>.c which contains:

-The initialization functions application_start function which is the entry point for your firmware and <appname>_app_init which provides a place for you to get the Bluetooth stuff going
+The initialization functions application_start which is the entry point for your firmware and <appname>_app_init which provides a place for you to get the Bluetooth stuff going.

-A template BTM event handler function
+A template BTM event handler function.

-A dotH dotC pair of files called <appname>_sdp_db.h that contain the #defines for the SDP database the uint8_t structure holding the actual database.
+A .c/.h pair of files called <appname>_sdp_db.c/.h that contain the #defines for the SDP database and the uint8_t structure holding the actual database.

 A file wiced_bt_config.h which contains all the basic Bluetooth configuration settings to get the stack going.